EdwardCooke/kubernetes-lab/readme.md

 Once the initial setup is complete, set the DNS server for your host machine to `192.168.122.254`.
 Internet will only work while the dns server is up, but you will be able to resolve the clusters and cluster servers.

+You will also want to restart your lab VM.

 ## Cluster creation
 Execute `create.sh` from the root of the repsitory.
 This will create all necessary VM's.